frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 6
+Chapter 7
 ---------
-This chapters examples contain the examples for using sessions.
+This chapters examples the app with login and admin user to create and edit posts.

 Make the example work